 Festivities run throughout the afternoon, including:

-Don't miss the Acton Minutemen's Robbins Ride re-enactment - this year it's on Sunday, April 16th.
+Don't miss the Acton Minutemen's Robbins Ride re-enactment - this year it's following Patriots Spirit at 5:30 pm.